 1. Metrics Don't Match Reality

-Your dashboard says conversion rate is up 8%.
-But sales velocity is flat.
-Organic repeat purchase rate declined.
+Your dashboard says conversion rate is up, but sales velocity is flat and repeat purchase behavior is weaker.
 Something is broken in the measurement stack.

 2. Channel Performance Inverts When You Pause Spend